Brico87/event-gateway/README.md

 - [x] a client can subscribe to an event stream and get event data through webhooks
 - [ ] a client can unsubscribe to a specific event stream (would need a link between the client ID and the webhook)
 - [x] the system administrator can add a reference link between an event, a topic to listen and the schema to use
+- [x] a client can read a batch of events from time to time
 ####
 **Implementation:**
 - [x] when a client post an event, the JSON payload will be converted to an Avro message and sent into the Kafka cluster